Pbotsaris/my_tar/README.md

     $ ./bin/test.sh

 This command will run the program in all its available options consecutively.
 Appending with `-u` is not tested in this mode but using the `--append` option.
-The script will test **My Tar** against all file types in the `test_files`.
+The script will test **My Tar** against all file types in the `test_files` folder.
 This repo includes fifo, symlink, hardlink, regular and directory file types in `test_files`.

-The script will clean up after itself removing all artifacts files.
+The script will clean up after itself removing all  files.

-the script will compile with make before attempting to run the program.
+The script will compile with `make` and `make clean` before/after attempting to run the program.

 Other available options: